 Thousands of people were gathered on that day.
 What attracted me is this family with three children.
 Two girls and a boy.
 It reminded me what happened more than a century ago, a story of three ordinary children.
 They may … Continue reading →

-In Fatima, a path for meditative walk was built around the area where the children saw the apparitions.
+In Fatima, a path for a meditative walk was built around the area where the children saw the apparitions.
 It was rather a long walk.
 There were olive trees to climb, spider webs, wooded area to play hide and seek.
-Not to … Continue reading →
+Not … Continue reading →

 It’s wonderful to be woken up by the bells of Fatima first thing in the morning.
 From the balcony of our hotel room, I could see the steeple of the Cathedral.
 Every hour, the bell chimes the song of El … Continue reading →